StAT Alumni

 PROJECT TOPIC: Santa Clara County Juvenile Hall

-WHERE ARE THEY NOW: Assistant Professor, Department of Pediatrics, Division of Pediatric Hematology/Oncology Member, Institute for Cancer Outcomes and Survivorship
+WHERE ARE THEY NOW: Dr. Emily Johnston is an assistant professor in the Department of Pediatric Hematology/Oncology at Children’s of Alabama, and a member of the Institute for Cancer Outcomes and Survivorship.

 PROJECT TOPIC: Needs Assessment of Eritrean Community in Santa Clara County

-WHERE ARE THEY NOW: Dr. Lahia Yemane, MD is a board certified pediatrician in Palo Alto, California.
+WHERE ARE THEY NOW: Dr. Lahia Yemane, MD is a board certified pediatrician and clinical professor in Palo Alto, California.
 She is currently licensed to practice medicine in California.
-She is affiliated with Lucile Salter Packard Children's Hospital Stanford
+She is affiliated with Lucile Salter Packard Children's Hospital Stanford.

 WHERE ARE THEY NOW: Dr. Lena Winestone is a pediatric blood and marrow transplant specialist with a strong interest in treating children with high-risk or relapsed leukemia or lymphoma.
 She has a particular focus on using novel immunotherapies – treatments that improve the body's own ability to fight cancer – so that patients with therapy-resistant leukemia can receive successful blood and marrow transplants